CybrNight/Fortnite-Stretch-Configurator/README.md

 - Download or clone the latest version of this repository and open run.bat
 - This uses a venv environment to eliminate the need to install Python and other dependencies on your machine.
 - The default config path is loaded by default

-1. Locate the path to config file if necessary
-2. Locate game executable
-2. Enter resolution and press Launch & Apply
+- Included shortcut removes the need to locate the game executable

 Settings file is automatically backed up when launching the game.
 Reset Game Settings button restores this backup to make reverting your resolution simple and hassle free.